Bad Smell When RV Air Conditioner Is Run

 (Alberta)

-I get an almost sewery type smell when first use the AC it is especially noticeable if you go out for awhile and then come back in.
+I get an almost sewer-type smell when I first use the AC; it is especially noticeable if you go out for a while and then come back in.

-Firs I am assuming that your RV has Roof Top Air Conditioners.
+ANSWER: Hi Ken, first, I am assuming that your RV has Roof Top Air Conditioners.
 Here are some things to check on.
-First make sure that the filter on your air conditioner is clean, if not it would be a good idea to clean it.
-Most RV AC filters cam be carefully washed in warm water with some mild dish detergent.
-After washing and rinsing the filter let it air dry until it is completely dry and reinstall it.
+First, make sure that the filter on your air conditioner is clean.
+If not it would be a good idea to clean it.
+Most RV AC filters can be carefully washed in warm water with some mild dish detergent.
+After washing and rinsing the filter, let it air dry until it is completely dry and reinstall it.

-Once you have the shroud off you should inspect the interior of the Air Conditioner for any dead critters and clean and remove them as needed.
+Once you have the shroud off, you should inspect the Air Conditioner's interior for any dead critters and clean and remove them as needed.
 Another area you should inspect is the evaporator drain pan.
-To get to the drain pan you may have remove any cover that is attached to the evaporator.
+To get to the drain pan, you may have to remove any cover attached to the evaporator.

-Once you access the drain pan, you may see that there is stagnant water that is not draining from the pan.
-If that is the case check the drain pan for any blocked drain holes.
-Also check to make sure that no one has sealed around the drain holes of the Air Conditioner, thinking they were fixing a leak.
+Once you access the drain pan, you may see stagnant water that is not draining from the pan.
+If that is the case, check the drain pan for any blocked drain holes.
+Also, check to make sure that no one has sealed around the drain holes of the Air Conditioner, thinking they were fixing a leak.

 Hope this helps.